-Each year the Center constitutes a group of UWM Fellows, as well as one or two external Fellows, who are provided release time from teaching to pursue their research interests and to participate in biweekly seminars.
-All of these activities contribute to C21’s mission to imagine, define, and create the emergent field of 21st century studies.
+Each year, the Center constitutes a group of UWM Fellows, as well as one or two external Fellows, who are provided release time from teaching to pursue their research interests and to participate in biweekly seminars.
+All of these activities contribute to C21’s mission to constitute the emergent field of 21st century studies.

-- Critical humanities describes the continuation of the Center’s ongoing focus on critical and theoretical interdisciplinary scholarship and research.
+- Critical humanities: the continuation of the Center’s historical focus on critical and theoretical interdisciplinary scholarship and research

-- Public humanities entails both the communication of humanities research outside the walls of the university and the humanistic engagement with local, regional, and national communities.
+- Public humanities: both the communication of humanities research outside the walls of the university and the humanistic engagement with local, regional, and global communities

-- Digital humanities research focuses on the remediation of print texts and artifacts in digital formats, as well as on the creation of new critical methodologies for analyzing digital media.
+- Digital humanities: research that focuses on the remediation of print texts and artifacts in digital formats, as well as on the creation of new critical methodologies for analyzing digital media

 The Center provides each Fellow with access to office space on the ninth floor of Curtin Hall and with research assistance (library assistance, duplication, etc.) as resources permit.
 Each Fellow is expected to participate in the biweekly Center Fellows’ seminar and to attend all C21 public programs throughout the year.
 Fellows are expected to give a public presentation on his or her research no later than the academic year following the fellowship.
 Fellows will be required to produce at least one grant proposal from their fellowship year, with support from C21 and the Office of Sponsored Research.
 No one may hold a Center fellowship more than twice in a five-year period.